History of SAIT

 Bob Edwards Building, Mayland Heights Campus

-Robert Chalmers Edwards (1864-1922), known as "Eye-Opener Bob," was a newspaper man and social reformer who came west in the 1890s.
-Settling in Calgary in 1904, he began publishing the Calgary Eye Opener, which, until his death, appeared with irregular frequency.
+Robert (Bob) Chalmers Edwards (1864-1922), known as "Eye-Opener Bob," was a newspaper man and social reformer who came west in the 1890s.
+Settling in Calgary in 1904, he began publishing a newspaper called the Calgary Eye Opener.
 He was at times as much a character as the political personalities, social pretenders and town oddities he lampooned.
-Although he had a fondness for alcohol, he supported prohibition in the 1915 plebiscite.
 After years of satirizing politicians, Edwards ran as an independent in 1921, winning a seat in the Alberta Legislature.
-His service was cut short the next year and at his funeral, policemen in dress uniform were his pall bearers.

 SAIT has enjoyed a long-standing association with the Brawn Foundation, a Calgary organization devoted to supporting health, education and community activities.
 An endowment created by the foundation funds scholarships for SAIT students.
 The foundation was a major donor to the construction of the fieldhouse.

 At approximately 40,000 square feet, the Cenovus Energy Centre it houses the Power Engineering Technology (PET) and Process and Power Operations programs.
 The building is named after Canadian energy company Cenovus which donated $3 million towards construction of the Trades and Technology Complex.

 Clayton Carroll Automotive Centre